DNNCommunity/DNNDocs/content/administrators/licensing/administrators-licensing-overview/index.md

 To be able to get staging, test, development, or failover licenses, you must have at least one paid commercial production license.
 Members of the DNN Partner Program can get not-for-retail (NFR) licenses without this requirement.

-Note: Due to changing market factors, the product and licensing information could change without notice.
-Please contact the [DNN Sales Team](mailto:sales@dnnsoftware.com) for up-to-date information.
+<div style="background-color:aliceblue; padding:1em; border:1px solid #006d97;"><strong>Note:</strong> Due to changing market factors, the product and licensing information could change without notice.
+Please contact the [DNN Sales Team](mailto:sales@dnnsoftware.com) for up-to-date information.</div>

 ## Activation